-In December 2016, the Company entered into an exclusive option agreement with Nationwide Children's Hospital ("Nationwide") from which the Company obtained an exclusive right to acquire a worldwide license of the micro-dystrophin gene therapy technology for Duchenne and Becker muscular dystrophy.
+In December 2016, the Company entered into an exclusive option agreement with Nationwide from which the Company obtained an exclusive right to acquire a worldwide license of the micro-dystrophin gene therapy technology for Duchenne and Becker muscular dystrophy.
 In October 2018, the Company exercised the option and entered into a license agreement with Nationwide, which granted the Company exclusive worldwide rights to develop, manufacture and commercialize a micro-dystrophin gene therapy product candidate.
+Under this agreement, the Company is liable for future regulatory milestone, sales milestone and sublicense payments as well as lower single-digit royalties upon commercialization.

-In July 2021, the Company entered into an agreement with Nationwide to settle a dispute relating to a sublicense payment owed by the Company resulting from the up-front payment received from Roche under the Roche Agreement.
-The total sublicense payment payable to Nationwide under the agreement is \$38.0 million, which was paid in July 2021.
-Approximately \$9.3 million of this amount was expensed during the year ended December 31, 2020 with the remaining \$28.7 million expensed during the year ended December 31, 2021.
-The expense relating to this payment was recognized to research and development expense.
+In July 2021, the Company entered into an agreement with Nationwide, settling a dispute relating to a sublicense payment owed by the Company resulting from the up-front payment received from Roche under the Roche Agreement and paid Nationwide \$38.0 million.
 As a result of this payment, the Company has no further financial obligations to Nationwide resulting from the up-front payment received under the Roche Agreement.

-For the year ended December 31, 2022, no development or regulatory milestones were deemed probable of being achieved and, accordingly, no additional in-licensed rights or expenses have been recognized.
+During the year ended December 31, 2023, the Company recorded \$23.0 million as an in-licensed right intangible asset in its consolidated balance sheets, \$10.0 million of which related to the regulatory approval of ELEVIDYS, and the remaining related to sales-based milestones as the Company determined that all sales-based milestones were achieved or were probable of being achieved.
+As of December 31, 2023, the in-licensed right asset with a net carrying value of \$22.2 million is being amortized on a straight-line basis over the remaining life of the relevant patent.
+Royalty payments due to Nationwide associated with commercial sales of ELEVIDYS totaled \$6.0 million for the year ended December 31, 2023 and were recorded as cost of sales in the accompanying consolidated statements of operations and comprehensive loss.